Attack on Ayawaso West Wuogon NPP Office: Six more suspects arrested | Ghana News Agency

 Accra, July 11, GNA—The Police have arrested six people who had earlier been declared wanted in connection with the attack and destruction of property at the New Patriotic Party’s Ayawaso West Wuogon office.

-A police news brief said the arrest brings the total number pf suspects apprehended in the matter to seven.
+A police news brief said the arrest brings the total number of suspects apprehended in the matter to seven.

 They are assisting the police with investigations.